 Step up to the Touring, and in addition to the 2.5-liter engine you get a six-way power driver’s seat, blind-spot monitoring, a 5.8-inch in-dash touch screen with a reversing camera, HD radio, Bluetooth phone and audio pairing, and a leather-wrapped steering wheel and shift knob.

 Then at the top of the lineup, the Grand Touring offers larger 19-inch alloy wheels, dual-zone automatic climate control, leather upholstery, an eight-way power driver’s seat with lumbar support, heated front seats, the nine-speaker Bose audio system and power moonroof as standard, rain-sensing wipers, and auto-on/off headlights.

 Options are limited to a Bluetooth Audio Package on the Sport; a Bose sound and moonroof package on the Touring, and Technology packages on the Touring and Grand Touring—as well as a few other a la carte options such as remote start and rear parking sensors.

-And from all of Mazda's engineering effort, the biggest payoff might just be in real-world mileage.
+As we've noticed with other Mazda vehicles, the payoff on paper (on our screen, really) is just as big on the streets.
 Over a 260-mile drive route that we're familiar with, a 2013 2.0-liter CX-5 returned an excellent 33 mpg--several miles per gallon better than we've seen from competing models.
-And as for the new 2.5-liter models, over a couple of hours and 75 miles or so of blasting down backroads and suburban boulevards between Texas hill country and Austin, we managed to average more than 26 mpg overall—also definitely better than we're accustomed to in this class.
+As for models equipped with the 2.5-liter four, on a medium-length drive through urban and suburban Austin, we averaged more than 26 mpg overall—much better than we're accustomed to in this class.